The Best Chicken Rice (Com Ga) In Hoi An

 Positioned at the top of the alley is TY’s food cart that advertises the stall’s concealed location.
 Head down the alley a short distance to the large illuminated “Com Ga TY” sign.
 There you’ll find metal tables and plastic stools inside the family’s home and seats also outside, lining the alley.
 With the seating situated just out of earshot from the bustling road and the relaxing music coming from the neighbouring restaurant, it makes this spot a rare and peaceful gem within the city.

 The plate served here offers a healthy mix of all of the components, along with a small soup that is rich and deep in flavour.
-It’s worth mentioning that the soup here is served local style and does include chicken giblets.
+It’s worth mentioning that the soup here is local style and includes chicken giblets.
 Ask for the soup without if it’s not your cup of tea.

 Long Com Ga Chicken Rice